Chibuikekenneth/tgram/readme.md

 **Optimization**

-The first thing that catches your eye is the high speed of page loads and aggressive optimization.
+The first thing that entice you is the high speed at which the page loads and aggressive optimization.
 ![](https://tst.tgr.am/i/tst/recoilme/17_.png)